 Undergraduate Degree and Master’s Prerequisite Courses

-Many schools that offer graduate programs in data science require candidates to hold an undergraduate degree in one of the following majors:
+It starts with your choice of major.
+Many schools that offer graduate programs in data science require candidates to hold an undergraduate degree in one of the following:

 - Computer Science